LangII/minor-projects/README.md

-# school
+# small projects
-School projects for display purposes only.
+School and personal projects for display purposes only.